taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 Once you've done that, also run `wireshark` on your REMNux machine and start capturing traffic.

 Ok...we're setup, lets detonate the sample and see what happens.

-On our FlareVM, all we saw was a blue screen that popped up for a split second and then a regular putty window...that blue screen looked to me like a Poweshell terminal.
+On our FlareVM, all we saw was a blue screen that popped up for a split second and then a regular putty window...that blue screen looked like a Poweshell terminal.

 We also got some interesting traffic on wireshark: